syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ## Row Height and Column Width customization

-After exporting data to excel, you can set different row height and column width for the columns based on your requirement.
-You can refer [here](http://help.syncfusion.com/file-formats/xlsio/worksheet-rows-and-columns-manipulation#adjust-row-height-and-column-width) for more information.
+After exporting data to excel, set the different row heights and column widths for the columns based on your requirement.
+Please refer [here](http://help.syncfusion.com/file-formats/xlsio/worksheet-rows-and-columns-manipulation#adjust-row-height-and-column-width) for more information.

 {% tabs %}
 {% highlight c# %}